Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Implementation Details

-We conduct long-term forecasting experiments on three modified benchmark datasets adapted to our practical setting, as well as one real-world dataset.
-In this setting, each channel provides a different number of observations over the same temporal window, reflecting channel-specific sampling periods in the multivariate time series.
+We conduct long-term forecasting experiments on four modified benchmark datasets adapted to our practical setting, as well as two real-world datasets.
+In this setting, each channel provides a different number of observations over the same temporal window, reflecting channel-specific sampling periods within the multivariate time series.
 This configuration more closely mirrors real-world conditions, where sensor deployment strategies and data acquisition policies vary across channels.

+To further contextualize this setting, we note that widely used benchmarks already involve substantial preprocessing to obtain complete, regularly sampled grids.
+For example, the ETT datasets typically aggregate higher-frequency sensor streams for load-related channels into 15-minute or hourly averages.
+This procedure reduces the statistical complexity of the original processes and introduces its own form of synthetic regularity.
+Our \textit{practical variants} do not create any new values; instead, they relax this enforced uniformity by selectively downsampling channels whose variability, assessed in the frequency domain, indicates sufficient oversampling.
+The resulting multi-rate sensing patterns more plausibly reflect real-world conditions while not materially altering the underlying temporal dynamics.